 Upcoming Volunteer Opportunities

-Come join park stewards and MA Department of Conservation & Recreation to help with landscape and ecosystem management on the beautiful Grape Island!
-Registration is required.
+Spend a day with park stewards and MA Department of Conservation & Recreation for a day of landscape and ecosystem management on scenic Grape Island!
+Registration is required for this event.
+See "Day as a Park Steward" for what it's like!

 The 2025 ferry schedule is available